Alois Negrelli: Channelisation projects in Egypt

 The Suez Canal project, as the first of its kind in modern times, caused headlines.
 Since the Commission Internationale had presented their report in 1856 critics were agitating against it to a great degree, among them Robert Stephenson, son of railway pioneer George Stephenson.
 Negrelli and others declared active support.
 The quarrel between defenders and repudiators went on for a time, this exchange was followed by publications throughout Europe, especially in France, Austria and the United Kingdom.
 Negrelli was prevented from travelling to Egypt another time and meeting with Lesseps, who went to London, in June 1858.
 Feeling unwell, he used his leave from work to stay in a health resort for recovery.
 On the way back, Negrelli was able to attend a congress on railway development held in Trieste before he arrived at home in Vienna.
 Already seriously ill by September, he managed to write one last reply on the comments of Stephenson.
 Negrelli's response was published in the Oesterreichische Zeitung (Austrian Gazette) on 26 September 1858.

 Alois Negrelli von Moldelbe died in the morning hours of 1 October 1858 at age 59, probably from food poisoning causing bacterial infection.
 His death occurred only weeks shy of witnessing the establishment of the Suez Canal Company, and just half a year before the works on the canal project were to officially begin.
+Negrelli was first buried at the St. Marx Cemetery, but later moved to the Vienna Central Cemetery in 1929.

 In his book Transportation and Communication of Egypt, Negrelli wrote in 1856 about the Suez Canal: